codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-google-play-errors.md

    - You will have to update your app accordingly to be able to publish to Google Play Store.

 ### You cannot rollout this release because it does not allow any existing users to upgrade to the newly added APKs
    - The error message is because your new APK has a lower version code than the previous APK.
 Newer APKs must always have a higher version code than the previous version.
-Check your version code and upgrade it automatically.
+Check your version code and upgrade it to a higher version code.

 ### Package not found: com.xxxxx.app
    - The error 'Package not found' means that an application with the package name from the artifact generated during the builds doesn't exist in your Google Play account.